 New to free and open source software (FOSS)?
 See this introduction on getting involved and maximizing your contributions, written by Paul McKenney, RCU Maintainer and member of Linaro's OCTO.

 Using the Linaro Toolchain...
-If you are interested in building software using the Linaro toolchain, you can follow the toolchain guide.
-This page includes information on installing both cross and native toolchains.
+If you are interested in building software using the Linaro toolchain, you can follow the what the Linaro Toolchain group has been doing on their wiki page to more information.
+Toolchain Wiki page

 Chip providers If you are working for a silicon provider who needs help upstreaming code to the Linux kernel, look through our projects, come to Linaro Connect to meet our engineers and discuss where we can help, then take a look at the advantages of becoming a member.